 The tenth anniversary of Jobs’ death falling this week, we posted a number of stories in celebration of his life.

-Apple without Jobs and looks for surviving evidence of the founder’s DNA of risk and innovation.
+Peter Müller analyses the successes and failures of Apple without Jobs and looks for surviving evidence of the founder’s DNA of risk and innovation.

-a word of acclaim for Tim Cook, whose contributions to Apple have been just as valuable as those of his illustrious predecessor.
+And in Different Think, our weekly column for counterintuitive opinions, David Price offers a word of acclaim for Tim Cook, whose contributions to Apple have been just as valuable as those of his illustrious predecessor.

 Video of the week